flenniken/utf8tests/readme.md

 # Utf8tests

-The utf8test.txt file in this project contains test cases UTF-8 decoders and validators.
+The utf8test.txt file in this project contains test cases for UTF-8 decoders and validators.
 You "compile" the file to generate the file utf8test.bin used for testing.